PYnative

 print(name, age)

-Exercise 8: Generate a Python list of all the even numbers between 4 to 30
+Practice Problem: Create a function that generates a list of all even numbers between 4 and 30.

 Expected Output: